 Several points that have been emphasized in various classic theological writings are worth noting here.
 Community (“fellowship,” “communion”) is rooted in Christ, not in preference.
 Our commitment to one another does not arise because we share the same politics or musical tastes or ethnicity or neighborhood or nationality or sporting allegiances.
 It does not arise because we would have chosen one another.
 It arises from God’s choice to unite us in Christ.
 As Dietrich Bonhoeffer argued much later, if we confuse Christian community with the cozy feeling of being with people we like, we will quickly become disappointed with the actual people with whom we have been placed in fellowship by God’s choice.
 They will fall short of our dream of unfractured belonging, they will spoil our idyll, and we will become accusers of others (Bonhoeffer 35–38).
 When the Westminster Confession of Faith (chap.
 26) speaks of fellowship, the focus is not on feelings, but on responsibilities and practices—we are “obliged” to the “performance of duties” that amount to whatever contributes to the good of others.
 This is not restricted to religious behavior.
 Yes, it includes “worship” and “spiritual services” (the things that modern Christian talk tends to have in mind when referring to “fellowship”).
 But it also includes “relieving each other in outward things,” whether those things are “public or private.”
 Community here means (i) an acceptance that we belong by receiving grace, and (ii) an obligation to work out that belonging in intentional, practical, real-world acts of service aimed at one another’s overall wellbeing.
 Community is about embodied actions and mutual support in all life contexts, not just good company and church meetings.

 I don’t mean to gloss over the real differences between the nature of the church community and the nature of a school class, but I want to focus here on some connections.
 Love of neighbor applies to the classroom as much as to the sanctuary.
 Classrooms include public and private actions, and opportunities to build one another up both in our spirits and in terms of our practical needs—in our ability to thrive.
 What if classroom community is not primarily about whether we can generate a feeling of camaraderie and a warm glow at being together, or whether we get to share our pet pictures, even if those things can have their own role and importance?
 What if classroom community is about investing in practices that habituate us to seeking one another’s good rather than primarily our own individual success?
-This is an abridged version of this article.
-To read more, subscribe to the print or digital edition of Christian Educators Journal.

 David I. Smith is director of the Kuyers Institute for Christian Teaching and Learning, coordinator of the de Vries Institute for Global Faculty Development, and professor of education at Calvin University in Grand Rapids, MI.
 He serves as senior editor of the International Journal of Christianity and Education and has authored various books on Christian education, including On Christian Teaching: Practicing Faith in the Classroom.